 • You cannot be in Spain for the application process.
 This is of high relevance.

-• If you would like to get the work permit in Spain, you will first need to find a job offer, while still living in your origin country.
+• If you would like to get a work permit in Spain, you will first need to find a job offer, while still living in your origin country.

 • Be careful with the job offer you apply to.
 The work permit application procedure is really strict, and you will only make it provided that the job offer you find is inside the so-called shortage occupation list.